 Its hard to phrase this tactfully but in 99% of cases its a no. Let us explain.
 Building a home (albeit in a 'small' space) demands a myriad of skills across many disciplines.
 As a comprehensive build can be a substantial investment, we schedule our labour input very tightly in order to offer maximum efficiency and value for money.
-In our experience, the more people we have building in one area, the more time we spend guiding them, consequently ending up with less time for building ourselves, and becoming a false economy.
+In our experience, the more people we have building in one area, the more time we spend guiding them, consequently ending up with less time for building ourselves, so this becomes a false economy.
 We do encourage maximum involvement from clients throughout the process, especially with design, and if people really want to get their hands dirty then there are always as handful of jobs that could use a not-so-skilled hand, but such volunteering wouldn't be a full time job for somebody throughout the build and more often than not it would add to the overall cost of a project.

 How long does a full conversion take?